Estate Planning has many moving parts. TLD LAW can help you with all of them.

 In summary, a living trust holds title to your major assets.
 You name who should get what when you pass away and who should be in charge to oversee this effort on your behalf.

 A good attorney will draft both a living trust and a backup pour-over will.
 We advise a pour-over will for two reasons:

 WHAT IS A POWER OF ATTORNEY?

-A power of attorney is a legal document where you indicate who should be your agent to handle your financial affairs if you are alive and not well.
-You can select now who should handle your checkbook, taxes and other things with a properly prepared power of attorney.
-A well drafted power of attorney is not two pages long with check boxes.
-A well drafted power of attorney should be between 18 to 30 pages long and expressly indicate all the powers that your agent has if you are alive and not well.
+A power of attorney is a legal document that indicates who should be your agent to handle your financial matters if you are alive and not well.
+You can select who should handle your checkbook, taxes and other affairs with a properly prepared power of attorney.
+A well–drafted power of attorney is not two pages long with checkboxes.
+It should be between 18 and 30 pages long and expressly indicate all the powers that your agent has if you are alive but in some way incapacitated.

 WHAT IS AN ADVANCE HEALTH CARE DIRECTIVE?

 The Advance Health Care Directive is an important “peace of mind” document that: